|The Frankfurt-Tipp rating:|

-Tony Lip (Viggo Mortensen) has made a name for himself as a bouncer in New York in the early 1960s.
-But you don't get rich with this job, which is why Tony can only just keep his family afloat.
-A lucrative job offer comes just in time.
-Tony will accompany the celebrated pianist Dr. Don Shirley (Mahershala Ali) on his tour as driver and watchdog.
-There is only one problem: Shirley is black and the tour should lead through the southern states.
-Conflicts are virtually inevitable.
-Although the Italo-American himself has prejudices against Afro-Americans, he accepts the job.
-Two completely different worlds collide quickly and the journey threatens to become a catastrophe - until the two men slowly develop a certain respect for each other…
+Tony Lip (Viggo Mortensen) has made a name for himself as a bouncer in early 1960s New York.
+But you don't get rich doing this job, which is why Tony can only just keep his family afloat.
+So a lucrative job offer comes along just in time.
+Tony is to accompany the celebrated pianist Dr. Don Shirley (Mahershala Ali) on his tour as a driver and chaperone.
+There is only one problem: Shirley is black and the tour is supposed to lead through the southern states.
+Conflicts are virtually pre-programmed.
+Although the Italian-American himself has prejudices against Afro-Americans, he accepts the job.
+Quickly, two completely different worlds collide and the trip threatens to become a disaster - until the two men slowly develop a certain respect for each other.

-Viggo Mortensen can leave a special impression here, whereby his wonderful Italian-American dialect is unfortunately completely lost in the German dubbing.
-However, this does not make his character any less charming in the German language version.
-He plays Tony Lip, who later also worked as an actor (among others in the celebrated series "Die Sopranos"), as a lovable rascal, who succeeds in changing his prejudices and thus wins a friend for life.
-Oscar-winner Mahershala Ali ("Moonlight") acts very cautiously and is therefore rather in the shadow of the wonderful Viggo Mortensen.
-But it is precisely this wonderfully distinguished restraint that creates an incredibly stirring dynamic between the two actors and the characters they embody that makes the film so wonderful in the end.
+Special impression can leave here Viggo Mortensen, although his wonderful Italian-American dialect is unfortunately completely lost in the German dubbing.
+However, that doesn't make his character any less charming in the German language version.
+He plays Tony Lip, who later also worked as an actor (including in the acclaimed series The Sopranos), as a lovable slyboots who manages to shed his prejudices and thus makes a friend for life.
+Oscar winner Mahershala Ali (Moonlight) acts very reservedly and is thus also rather in the shadow of the wonderful Viggo Mortensen.
+But it is this wonderfully distinguished restraint that creates an incredibly engaging dynamic between the two actors and the characters they embody, which in the end makes the film so wonderful.